 Math is that subject that seems to give people nightmares.
 It’s either loved or loved to be hated worldwide.
 But why is that the case?
 I think it’s because of the approach to math – if you have the tools to do something, even if it’s not your favorite, you can do it.
 But if you don’t have the basic skills required to do that same task, it becomes daunting, intimidating.

-I think with math, there are so many little things that go into understanding concepts that if you miss one or a few, then the future concepts are that much more difficult to grasp.
+In math, there are so many little things that understanding the concepts requires, that if you miss one or a few, then the future concepts become that much more difficult to grasp.

-So when we decided to homeschool last year, we were unsure what math curriculum to use.
+So when we decided to homeschool, we were unsure what math curriculum to use.
 Initially, we stuck with just trying to understand the basics, addition and subtraction with borrowing/carrying, basic multiplication tables, etc. One boy loves worksheets, the other had had enough of those in school.
 We’ve looked at several options for math, and most are more of the same thing – a fundamentally boring approach to a subject that has huge implications in life.
-We started looking at Life of Fred, and it sounded interesting, but funds are tight and we wanted to be sure it was something that would work for us before spending the money, even on a partial set.
+When we started looking at Life of Fred, it sounded interesting, but funds are tight and we wanted to be sure it was something that would work for us before spending the money, even on a partial set.

 In every book, concepts are introduced and reinforced.
 That said, extra practice is the only way to true mastery, and instead of the dreaded worksheets, we have notebooks for math.
 I use copy work for basic facts, and in this same notebook I either write problems to solve, or have them do it.
 There are people who say that Life of Fred is not complete, and they just use it as a supplement – these books don’t give you a bunch of worksheets and drills to do.
 The books give you the structure, and what to work on for that chapter, you need to take steps to give the kids the practice they need to master the concepts in the way that your child does the best.

-My mom just gave Ice Cream and Jelly Beans to us, so we’ll be ready for the kids when we finish Honey!
+My mom just gave Ice Cream and Jelly Beans to us, so we’ll be ready for the kids when we finish Honey.
 They came in earlier today, and the twins were thrilled.
 Nothing better than a happy response when new curriculum comes in.
 These guys love learning – and they love Life of Fred.
 You pick up the 10 book elementary set on Amazon for about $170, there are used and new copies – but the price difference isn’t all that much.
 The books are non-consumable and hold their value well.